LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

    broadcaster2: -0.13653478357598114
    broadcaster3: -0.25425883511737146

-   For steps 3-5, notice that Broadcaster3 is partially blocked.
+   For steps 3-5, notice that Broadcaster3 is blocked.
 The other broadcasters have reached a consensus, but the simulation does not end becaue they must all agree.